- Floor Plans

 Po Shu Wang is a multi-media artist with extensive experience in interactive public art installations.
 His concept for the installation at Mayo Civic Center is an interactive “portal” that involves members of the public typing a sentiment into a keyboard and then having that sentiment converted to sound and light emanating the 15 foot sculpture on the floor below.
 Po Shu Wang states on his “Living Lenses” website: “Our aim in public art is to invite the public to be our collaborators.
 We create tangible interactive portals through which the public can affect the dynamic contents of the works while exploring our physical and social environments along the way.”

-The public artwork will be located outside on the southern side of the Mayo Civic Center, near Civic Center Drive and 2nd Street SE, so that it is accessible to members of the public as well as visitors to the facility.
+The public artwork is located outside on the southern side of the Mayo Civic Center, near Civic Center Drive and 2nd Street SE, so that it is accessible to members of the public as well as visitors to the facility.